Battle of Dompaire: Background

-The French 2nd Armoured division under the command of General Philippe Leclerc de Hauteclocque entered combat during the final stages of the Battle of Normandy where it inflicted heavy losses on the 9th Panzer Division at Alençon.
+The French 2nd Armoured Division under the command of General Philippe Leclerc de Hauteclocque entered combat during the final stages of the Battle of Normandy where it inflicted heavy losses on the 9th Panzer Division at Alençon.
 After the breakout in mid August the division headed towards Paris, and on 24 August after sporadic clashes on the outskirts of the capital against German rearguards, they were able to liberate the capital.
-After a brief stay there, General Charles de Gaulle then assigned to it to the new French 1st Army being formed in Provence under the command of General Jean de Lattre de Tassigny.
-By then the division had the most experience out of all French units, being all US supplied – from tanks, weapons supplies, uniforms and equipment.
+After a brief stay there, General Charles de Gaulle then assigned it to the new French 1st Army being formed in Provence under the command of General Jean de Lattre de Tassigny.
+By then the division had the most experience out of all French units, being all US supplied: tanks, weapons, supplies, uniforms and equipment.
 It was made up of veterans of over three years of war, mainly from the old French formations stationed in her African colonies.

 Leclerc had managed to persuade SHAEF to keep his division within the American army, mainly for political reasons.
 His division was then sent to Lorraine as part of General Wade H. Haislip's US XV Corps.
-General George Patton's US Third Army had achieved significant successes during the first week of September it had seized important bridgeheads on the Moselle north and south of Nancy.
-Nevertheless the allied advance began to slow due to a combination of supply outstrip, and progressive strengthening of German defences.
+General George Patton's US Third Army had achieved significant successes during the first week of September.
+It had seized important bridgeheads on the Moselle north and south of Nancy.
+Nevertheless the Allied advance began to slow as it outstripped its supplies and as German defences progressively strengthened.
 The unexpected Franco-American advance towards the Moselle put the German High Command in difficulty; Hitler and OB West were trying to assemble a substantial mechanized force to mount a counterattack in the Lorraine area.
 Patton's army was beginning to suffer from a serious shortage of supplies, especially fuel, partly due to General Dwight D. Eisenhower's decision to give precedence in supplies to Field Marshal Bernard Montgomery's 21st Army Group, which was preparing to launch Operation Market Garden.

 On 8 September 1944, the 106th Panzer-brigade attempted a counter attack between Mairy and Briey to try and block General Walton Walker's US XX Corps advance towards the Moselle, but were repelled with heavy losses.
-Two days later the 2nd French Armoured division split into three Groupemont tactique groups – the first, 'Groupement Langlade' led by Colonel Paul de Langlade, led the French advance towards Epinal.
+Two days later the 2nd French Armoured Division split into three Groupement tactique groups – the first, 'Groupement Langlade' led by Colonel Paul de Langlade, led the French advance towards Epinal.
 Further north, the other two battle groups, 'Groupement Dio' and 'Groupement Billotte' were supporting the US 44th Infantry Division and the 79th Infantry Division respectively.
 'Groupement Langalde' consisted of one mechanized infantry battalion the Régiment de marche du Tchad (in M3 half-tracks) and two tank battalions – the 12e régiment de chasseurs d'Afrique and the 501e Régiment de chars de combat.
 These were also divided into three groups, named after their commanders, Jacques Massu, Joseph Putz and Pierre Minjonnet.
 Each one was made up of a few infantry companies riding in M3 half-tracks, sixteen M4 Sherman tanks and three or four M10 Wolverine tank destroyers.